AnimeshRy/portfolio/content/featured/Eragram/index.md

 showInProjects: true
 ---

-InstagramClone built with ReactJS and Firebase and deployed on [Vercel](https://www.eragram.vercel.app/).
+Instagram Clone built with ReactJS and Firebase and deployed on [Vercel](https://www.eragram.vercel.app/).
-Uses Fireabase for authentication and storage.
+Uses Fireabase for authentication and storage and tailwind for all the styling needs